SantiagoWirth/Statistical-Analysis/README.md

 # Statistical-Analysis

-Analytical resolution and code modeling for the following statistical problem:
+Analytical resolution and code modeling in R for the following statistical problem:
 A random vector (X, Y) is given, where X represents the concentration of sulfur in an alloy (%), and Y represents the hardness of the alloy.
 An analyst proposes the following joint probability density function (Formula in PDF).

 a) For the given random vector, find the regression function ϕ(x)=E(Y∣X=x).